YuhenShen/GithubforUnity/README.md

-add a canvas panel and a on click button, click to start add a hover/over growth and shrink animation for the mushroom add an animation of skeleton rise up, click the campfire to trigger it add a teleporation pad, step on the pad to teleport from the village to the crystal forest add a plane under the forest so the player can stand on it add three chests add an animation to open the chest, click the chest
+add a canvas panel and a on click button, click to start add a hover/over growth and shrink animation for the mushroom add an animation of skeleton rise up, click the campfire to trigger it add a teleportation pad, step on the pad to teleport from the village to the crystal forest add a plane under the forest so the player can stand on it add three chests add an animation to open the chest, click the chest